-Board members shall perform their duties in accordance with the District's processes and rules of order governing the deliberation of public policy issues, the involvement of the public, and the implementation of policy decisions of the Board by District staff.
+Board Members shall perform their duties in accordance with the District's processes and rules of order governing the deliberation of public policy issues, the involvement of the public, and the implementation of policy decisions of the Board by District Staff.
 They shall work together collaboratively, assisting each other in conducting the affairs of the District.
-Board members shall fully participate in public meetings, in both the open and closed sessions, while demonstrating respect and courtesy to others.
-Board members and the General Manager shall stay focused, stay on topic, and act efficiently during public meetings.
+Board Members shall fully participate in public meetings, in both the open and closed sessions, while demonstrating respect and courtesy to others.
+Board Members and the General

+Manager shall stay focused, stay on topic, and act efficiently during public meetings.
 They shall refrain from interrupting other speakers or otherwise interfering with the orderly conduct of the meetings.

-No person shall engage in harassment of another person during a public meeting.
+To preserve the integrity of Board meetings, no person shall engage in disruptive behavior of another person during a public meeting.
 Harassment includes, but is not limited to:

-- 1. Verbal harassment such as racial epithets, derogatory comments, or slurs; - 2.
-Physical harassment such as assault, impeding or blocking movement, or any other physical interference or threat directed at an individual; and - 3.
-Sexual harassment such as unwelcome sexual advances, request for sexual favors, and other verbal or physical conduct of a sexual nature, such as name calling, suggestive comments, or lewd talks and jokes that unreasonably interferes with an individual's work performance or has the purpose or effect of creating an intimidating, hostile, or offensive work environment.
+- 1. Verbal harassment such as racial epithets, derogatory comments, or slurs, heckling, whistling, yelling, and other similar demonstrations; - 2.
+Physical harassment such as impeding or blocking movement, grabbing, pushing, slapping, punching, kicking, or otherwise striking the body of another or an object attached to another's body.
+Sexual harassment such as unwelcome sexual advances, request for sexual favors, and other verbal or physical conduct of a sexual nature, such as name calling, suggestive comments, or lewd talks and jokes that unreasonably interferes with an individual's work performance or has the purpose or effect of creating an intimidating, hostile, or offensive work environment; and - 3.
+Use of profanity, obscene language, and threats that disrupt, disturb, or otherwise impede orderly conduct.